 Gustav Klimt Artwork: What Makes It Special

-Gustav Klimt artwork is characterised by translucent females with flowing big hair, spooky monsters, overboarding nature, and most of all, rich ornaments.
-Klimt liked soft pastels, vibrant reds and rich yellows, and often gold plated his ornamental work.
+Above all, Gustav Klimt artwork is characterised by translucent females with flowing big hair, spooky monsters, overboarding nature, and most of all, rich ornaments.
+Throughout most of his work, Klimt liked soft pastels, vibrant reds and rich yellows, and often gold plated his ornamental work.

-Klimt loved allegories, Ancient, Medieval and Italian art.
-When in Vienna, you can see most Gustav Klimt paintings, drawings, sketches, frescoes, and exhibition posters at the Belvedere Vienna and at the Vienna Museum (Wien Museum).
+In particular, Klimt loved allegories, Ancient, Medieval and Italian art.
+When in Vienna, you can see most Gustav Klimt paintings, drawings, sketches, frescoes, and exhibition posters at the Austrian National Gallery at Belvedere Palace, and at Wien Museum.
+To connect more closely with Klimt’s life in Vienna, visit his former studio at the Klimt Villa.

 Gustav Klimt In Brief